Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 Proceed to the next investigation.

-## INVESTIGATION 2: SHE-BANG LINE / VARIABLES / PARAMETERS
+## INVESTIGATION 2: She-Bang Line / Variables / Parameters

 In this investigation, you will add a **she-bang line** at the top of your shell script to force the shell script to run in a specified shell when executed.
 You will also learn how to use **variables**, **positional** and **special parameters** to make your shell scripts more adaptable.